- Professor of English and Cultural Apologetics

 At her previous institution, she was recognized as Zeta Tau Teacher of the Year for 2017 and 2008.

-Dr. Baggett serves as Associate Editor for Christ and Pop Culture.
-She blogs regularly for Christian Scholar’s Review.
-And she is a Bluestocking in Residence for the Society for Women of Letters.
+Dr. Baggett blogs regularly for Christian Scholar’s Review, and she is a Bluestocking in Residence for the Society for Women of Letters.